A Logical Characterization of Constant-Depth Circuits over the Reals: Introduction

 The rationale behind the descriptive approach to complexity is the hope to make tools from logic on expressive power of languages available to resource-based complexity and use non-expressibility results to obtain lower bounds on resources such as time, circuit size or depth, etc.

+Descriptive complexity seems very pertinent for real-valued computation, since formulas operate directly on structured inputs, which seems quite natural, while computation models generally work on encodings of the input structure, which is an additional abstraction.

-Descriptive complexity seems even more pertinent for real-valued computation than for computation on bit-strings, because formulas just like computation models over $\R$ operate on structured inputs.
-Usually one considers \textit{metafinite structures}, that is finite first-order structures enriched with a set of functions into another possibly infinite structure, in our case the real numbers $\R$.
+In the area of descriptive complexity over the reals, one usually considers \textit{metafinite structures}, that is finite first-order structures enriched with a set of functions into another possibly infinite structure, in our case the real numbers $\R$.
 This study was initiated by Grädel and Meer \cite{DBLP:conf/stoc/GradelM95}, presenting logical characterizations of $\mathrm{P}_\R$ and $\mathrm{NP}_\R$.
-Continuing this line of research, Cucker and Meer showed a few logical characterizations for bounded fan-in real arithmetic circuit classes \cite{DBLP:journals/jsyml/CuckerM99}, which is what this paper builds on.
+Continuing this line of research, Cucker and Meer obtained a few logical characterizations for bounded fan-in real arithmetic circuit classes \cite{DBLP:journals/jsyml/CuckerM99}, which is what the present paper builds on.
 Cucker and Meer first proved a characterization of $\mathrm{P}_\R$ using fixed-point logic, and building on this characterized the classes of the NC-hierarchy (bounded fan-in circuits of polynomial size and polylogarithmic depth) restricting the number of updating in the definition of fixed points to a polylogarithmic number.
 They leave out the case of the very low circuit class $\mathrm{AC}^0_\R$, a subclass of $\text{NC}^1_\R$.
 We now expand on their research by making the framework of logics over metafinite structures amenable for the description of \textit{unbounded fan-in circuits}; we are particularly concerned with a real analogue to the class $\ACO$ and show that it corresponds to first-order logic over metafinite structures:

 \begin{theorem} $\ACO{}=\FO$. \end{theorem}